Dinotopia (TV series): Production

+Georgina Rylance, Sophie Ward, and Jonathan Hyde are Marion, Rosemary, and Mayor Waldo, with Lisa Zane as Le Sage, leader of the Outsiders.

 ABC first planned to launch the series in September 2002, but in the event waited until Thanksgiving in November.
 The network was disappointed by the 5.7 million viewers for Episode 1, but stated that it had been an "odd viewing night overall" and continued to broadcast the show.
 However, in December the viewing figures had not improved enough to satisfy the ABC network, and the series was canceled, with the result that only six of the thirteen episodes were aired on ABC, although all thirteen were broadcast in Europe in 2003.

 Artisan Entertainment released the whole series on Region 1 DVD on January 20, 2004.
 This release was later discontinued and went out of print, but on March 15, 2016, Mill Creek Entertainment re-released the series on Region 1 DVD and also on Region 2 DVD in Europe.